 We leave our cruise ship and take the train to historic Chur at the heart of Graubünden, the largest canton in Switzerland.
 As we leave behind Basel’s city skyline the scenery becomes ever more picturesque – a wild landscape of deep isolated valleys, sheer rocky summits and thick pine forests.
 Glittering sunlight pours from the blue skies above on to sparkling glaciers oozing from the lofty summits; this is truly some of the most awe-inspiring mountain scenery in the world.

-Officially trilingual, Chur has a distinctly cosmopolitan, almost Mediterranean ambience.
-It’s a centre for outdoor activities such as hiking and skiing, but also a spot to indulge in the more leisurely pastimes of eating and window-shopping – its streets are lined with restaurants, boutiques and traditional shops.
-If you’re feeling hungry, look out for the regional speciality of Bündnerfleisch – prime beef traditionally air-dried in the eaves of a barn or open attic, then carved into wafer-thin slices.
+Officially trilingual, Chur has a distinctly cosmopolitan, almost Mediterranean ambiance.
+It’s a center for outdoor activities such as hiking and skiing, but also a spot to indulge in the more leisurely pastimes of eating and window-shopping – its streets are lined with restaurants, boutiques, and traditional shops.
+If you’re feeling hungry, look out for the regional specialty of Bündnerfleisch – prime beef traditionally air-dried in the eaves of a barn or open attic, then carved into wafer-thin slices.
 It’s usually enjoyed with other cold meats and washed down with a cooling glass of the purest local mineral water.
 For something stronger, enjoy a refreshing drink in your choice of the city’s many atmospheric bars and cafés.

 There’s free time to explore the city at your leisure.
 We stay one night at the historic Hotel Stern Chur, with breakfast.

-We stay two nights at chalet-style Hotel Simi, with breakfast.
+We stay for two nights at the chalet-style Hotel Simi, with breakfast.

 Maybe enjoy a leisurely lunch against this most dazzling of backdrops before descending to Zermatt.
 Perhaps take a cable car ride for more dramatic views or visit the Alpine Museum with its intriguing collection of mountaineering memorabilia.
-Or you can simply relax over afternoon tea in a cosy café and soak up the magical alpine ambience.
+Or you can simply relax over afternoon tea in a cozy café and soak up the magical alpine ambiance.

 Today we check out of the hotel at the appropriate time after a truly fascinating and memorable tour.

-Extension: The price of this extension is per person based on two people sharing a twin room.
+The price of this extension is per person based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement.
-The price includes three nights’ accommodation with breakfast at Hotel Stern in Chur and Hotel Simi in Zermatt, train transfer from Basel to Chur, standard class journey on Glacier Express, porterage of 1 piece of luggage per person and the services of a Riviera tour manager.
+The price includes:

 Please note that in Switzerland beds are often one bed base with two mattresses and individual bed linen.